Veterinary Science courses for 2019

 It is a requirement of the Royal College of Veterinary Surgeons that all UK veterinary students undertake 38 weeks of extramural studies on farms and in veterinary establishments.
 Bristol has a network of foster placements to help you find the experiences you need.

 What are my career prospects?

-All those in full-time work six months after graduation were employed as veterinary surgeons, in a range of surgeries, hospitals and practices.
-These specialised in equine, small animal, farm animal and mixed practice.
+When surveyed six months after graduation, 94 per cent of our 2016 graduates were working in a veterinary capacity six months after graduation.
+Of these, 94 per cent were employed as veterinary surgeons in a range of surgeries, hospitals and practices, including services specialising in equine, small animal, farm animal and mixed practice.

 Important disclaimer information about our courses.